 Approximately \$5 million is available for proposals selected for funding (total for all awards and facilities) pending the availability of funds and depending on the quality of proposals received.
 Approximately 10 awards, averaging \$100,000 per year for up to five years each are anticipated.
 Estimated award amount, number of awards and average award size/duration are subject to the availability of funds.
 These estimates are offered as guides to interested researchers and are not intended to direct the details of budgets or timelines.
+Since facilities costs, such as ship time, are part of the total available funding, they will be a consideration along with other budget items in all final funding decisions.

 Projects suitable for this program solicitation include small-scale pilot studies, single- or multiple-investigator projects or large interdisciplinary research projects.
 Projects can be proposed for up to five years duration.
 Proposals for workshops that explore new directions in Biogeosciences or that define significant new research opportunities are also encouraged.
-Potential workshop organizers are encouraged to discuss the topic with the relevant Biogeosciences program manager.
+Potential workshop organizers are encouraged to discuss the topic with the Biogeosciences program officer.
+Proposals related to this topic may also be submitted separately to the CAREER program.